Things to Do in Santiago

 This is one of the most comprehensive routes you'll find in Santiago, as we'll also learn some of the route's culinary secrets.
 We'll also end inside the GAM (Mexico City Municipality), a place with good public transportation connections (buses, metro), and the option to request private taxi services (Uber, Didi).

-On this tour we will be able to discover this important architectural gem and historical monument.
-In addition to finding beautifully decorated tombs, we will walk through some of its streets.
-An opportunity to connect with art, silence and nostalgia in a friendly and respectful way.
-It is not intended to be a gloomy tour but rather a contemplative one.
+In this tour, we will be able to discover this important architectural jewel and historical monument.
+In addition to finding beautifully adorned graves, we will walk through some of its streets.
+An opportunity to connect with art, silence, and nostalgia in a kind and respectful way.
+It is not intended to be a spooky tour but rather a contemplative one.

 We will visit the most important tombs and mausoleums in architectural and historical terms (Italian Mausoleum and its stained glass windows, Gothic mausoleums, exotic mausoleums, Green Chapel, Yellow Chapel, among others).
 We will be able to enjoy a very green tour as it is full of trees and gardens.

-We will meet at the Cementerios Metro Station (Recoleta) and walk to the southern part of the Cemetery (Avenida Zañartu) to end the tour at the Hospitales Metro Station (Independencia).
-Approximately 2 hours of walking.
+We will meet at the Cementerios Metro station (Recoleta) and walk to the southern sector of the Cemetery (Avenida Zañartu) to end the tour at the Hospitales Metro station (Independencia).
+Approximately 2 hours of touring.

 Dare to discover the city of the dead.